poweredbypercent/maintenance-page/README.md

 # maintenance-page

-A public facing maintenance page in case there's a boo boo
+A public facing maintenance page in case there's a boo boo.